harvardfop/harvardfop.github.io/_posts/1111-11-11-knots-and-tarps.md

 You can make castles out of mere plastic sheets.
 Following is a brief collection of possibly useful tips for difficult tarp situations.

 - In order to achieve greater tension and tautness in the ridgeline, and thereby reduce sagging, set up a pulley system using not ONE, but TWO or MORE (!) trucker's hitches!
 Rather than simply passing the running end through the original trucker's hitch (#1), add a second hitch (#2) on the same line, and loop the running end through both  hitches before applying tension.
+Note that you rarely need this, only use if you have an extremely long ridgeline or need very high tension for some reason.
 ![pulley][pulley]
 - If you're finding yourself running out of ridgeline, try tying an extra p-cord around the tree as an anchor.
 That way, you don't need to use precious ridgeline to go all the way around!
 ![anchor][anchor]